Contrastive Learning of Musical Representations: Introduction

-In this paper, we combine the insights of a simple contrastive learning framework for images, SimCLR \cite{chen_simple_2020}, with recent advances in representation learning for audio in the time domain, and contribute a pipeline of data augmentations on musical audio, to form a simple framework for self-supervised, contrastive learning of representations of raw waveforms of music.
+In this paper, we combine the insights of a simple contrastive learning framework for images, SimCLR \cite{chen_simple_2020}, with recent advances in representation learning for audio in the time domain \cite{lee2018samplecnn}.
+We also contribute a pipeline of data augmentations on musical audio, to form a simple framework for self-supervised, contrastive learning of representations of raw waveforms of music.
 To compare the effectiveness of this simple framework compared to a more complex self-supervised learning objective, we also evaluate representations learned by contrastive predictive coding (CPC) \cite{oord_representation_2019}.
 The self-supervised models are evaluated on the downstream music tagging task, enabling us to evaluate their versatility: music tags describe many characteristics of music, e.g., genre, instrumentation and dynamics.
-Our key contributions are the following. \begin{itemize}[topsep=0pt, partopsep=0pt, leftmargin=13pt, parsep=0pt, itemsep=4pt] \item CLMR achieves strong performance on the music classification task compared to supervised models, despite self-supervised pre-training and fine-tuning on the downstream task using a linear classifier (see Figure~\ref{fig:music_tagging_overview}). \item CLMR learns useful, compact representations from high-dimensional, raw signals of musical audio. \item CLMR enables efficient classification: when fine-tuning a music classification task, we achieve comparable performance using as few as 1\% of the labeled data. \item We show the out-of-domain transferability of representations learned from pre-training CLMR on entirely different corpora of musical audio. \item CLMR can learn from \emph{any} dataset of raw music audio, requiring neither transformations nor fine-tuning on the input data; nor do the models require manually annotated labels for pre-training. \item We provide an ablation study on the effectiveness of individual audio data augmentations. \end{itemize}
+Our key contributions are the following. \begin{itemize}[topsep=0pt, partopsep=0pt, leftmargin=13pt, parsep=0pt, itemsep=4pt] \item CLMR achieves strong performance on the music classification task compared to supervised models, despite self-supervised pre-training and training a linear classifier on the downstream task with raw signals of musical audio (see Figure~\ref{fig:music_tagging_overview}). \item CLMR enables efficient classification: we achieve comparable performance using as few as 1\% of the labeled data. \item We show the out-of-domain transferability of representations learned from pre-training CLMR on entirely different corpora of musical audio. \item CLMR can learn from \emph{any} dataset of raw music audio, requiring neither transformations nor fine-tuning on the input data; nor do the models require manually annotated labels for pre-training. \item We provide an ablation study on the effectiveness of individual audio data augmentations. \end{itemize}